nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Architecture
 ![Architecture](diagrams/Architecture.png)

-The ModTracker class is the main entry point for the ModTracker application.
+`Main` has a `ModTracker` class.
+It is the main entry point for the ModTracker application.
 It contains the main, loadData, run, startAndGetName and runCommandLoopUntilExitCommand methods.
 The methods are responsible for:
 * At app launch:
     * Creation of a ModTracker object.